Paintless Dent Repair (PDR)

 We’ve been fixing vehicles for years now, handling everything from hail damage to parking lot dings.
 With us, your car keeps its original paint, warranty, and resale value intact.

-The Hidden Cost of Putting Off Dent Repair
+The Hidden Cost of Putting Off Dent Removal

 Your vehicle loses $500 – $2,000 in resale value for every visible panel with unrepaired damage, according to Kelley Blue Book’s 2023 condition impact study.
 Insurance companies see damaged vehicles as higher risk, often raising premiums at renewal.